reactive-python/reactpy/src/py/docs/source/concepts.rst

 usage of `pure functions`_.
 The benefit of a pure function is that there's no state, and state that's not there won't be causing bugs.

-With iDOM the core of your application will be built on the back of basic functions and coroutines that return :term:`VDOM` models and which do so without `side effects`_.
+With IDOM the core of your application will be built on the back of basic functions and coroutines that return :term:`VDOM` models and which do so without `side effects`_.
 We call these kinds of model rendering functions :term:`Pure Elements <Pure Element>`.
 There are two ways to create Pure Elements: